Sexual Performance by a Child

 - Sado-masochistic abuse.

 If you have been charged with committing sexual performance by a child, it is important to know that you will not necessarily be convicted of the offense.
 The state prosecutor has the burden of proving you committed every element of the offense beyond a reasonable doubt.
 This can be a very difficult burden to meet.
 If the judge or jury has any doubt you committed even the smallest of the offense, the charges against you may be reduced or even dismissed.
-Therefore, it is essential to contact an experienced sex crimes defense lawyer who will help you create the best legal strategy for your particular case.

 Dallas Child Sexual Performance Defense Lawyer

-Dallas Child Sex Performance Information Center
+Texas Child Sex Performance Crime Information Center

-Dallas Child Sex Performance Definitions
+- Child Sex Performance Definitions under State Laws

 As defined in section 43.01 of the Texas Penal Code, sexual performance of a child can involve a number of acts that involve sexual conduct, including: